Corporate Governance Framework

 Audit Committee

 In cooperation with the BOD, the BOM and internal/external auditors, the Audit Committee oversees financial reporting process, system of internal control, management of financial risks and audit process.
-The committee comprises of non-executive directors and is chaired by Mr Tan Chuan Lye, one of the independent directors.
+The committee comprises of non-executive directors and the BOD chairman, and is chaired by one of the independent directors.

 Investment Committee

 In accordance with Investment Policy approved by the BOD, the committee is established to monitor investment activities and make investment decisions.
-The members include CEO, MD, Chief Financial Officer (CFO) and an investment manager from Head Office.
-The chairperson is the MD.
+The members include CEO, MD, CFO, an independent director and an investment manager from Head Office.
+The chairperson is one of the independent directors.

 The committee meetings are held quarterly, and take place concurrently or jointly with the BOD meetings.